Water and Food Security

 Water for Agriculture

-Our work focuses on strengthening water governance, promoting community-led water management and enhancing irrigation management within large-scale centralised systems, emphasising equity and sustainability.
-Through cutting-edge technologies, we hope to develop water management strategies that are inclusive, fair and responsive to the needs of marginalised and vulnerable communities.
+We focus on strengthening water governance, promoting community-led water management and making irrigation systems more effective and fair.
+We use advanced technologies to create water management strategies that are inclusive, fair and responsive to the needs of marginalised and vulnerable communities.

 Agriculture and climate change